Samuelmkchoy/Data-Science-Machine-and-Learning_2/README.md

-I am writing to update you on the progress of my project.
-Below is a brief overview of the key activities and I have achieved so far:

 •	I start this project through extensive research, using our course materials and external web resources.
 Here is the list of resources for my project:

 Bayesian Classifier